-- Be removed from the premises as quickly as safety permits and shall remain off NHS premises pending the outcome of an investigation. - Following investigation, the organization will initiate an immediate and appropriate response.
-This response may include but is not limited to suspension and/or termination of any business relationship, reassignment of job duties, suspension or termination of employment, suspension of services provided - And/or civil or criminal prosecution of the person or persons involved.
+- a. be removed from the premises as quickly as safety permits and shall remain off NHS premises pending the outcome of an investigation. - b. following investigation, the organization will initiate an immediate and appropriate response.
+This response may include but is not limited to suspension and/or termination of any business relationship, reassignment of job duties, suspension or termination of employment, suspension of services provided. - c. and/or civil or criminal prosecution of the person or persons involved.